Children of the Corn: Revelation: Plot

 Tiffany returns home and, while taking a bath, she is attacked by one of the children who uses corn to strangle her, before taking her body.
 Det.
 Armbrister and Jamie arrive at the apartment, but don't notice Tiffany's body lying nearby in the cornfield.
 Later, after Det.
 Armbrister leaves, the old man in the wheelchair is attacked by the kids and is pushed through a stair balcony and falls to his death.

 Jamie returns to the grocery store, which is ransacked.
 She spots a girl wearing her grandmother's hat and chases after her, failing to notice the storeowner's severed head inside a drink cooler.
 Jamie returns to the apartment, where she runs into the man with the gun.
 He reveals that everyone else has disappeared and that he is leaving.
-As he makes his escape, the kids trap him in an elevator and scare him so much, that he has a heart attack and dies.
+As he makes his escape, the kids trap him in an elevator and scare him so much, that he has a fatal heart attack.
 The kids then drag off his body.

-The priest arrives and explains about Gatlin, and He Who Walks Behind the Rows, who is apparently the devil.
+The priest arrives and tells her about the history of Gatlin, and the creature known as "He Who Walks Behind the Rows", who is apparently the devil.
 The priest tells Jamie that her grandmother is dead and that if she does not leave, she too will be killed.
 The priest then leaves.
 Some of the children arrive and take Jamie down to the basement, where there are now rows of corn growing.
 Abel appears and the children close in on her.
 One of the children reveals herself to be Jamie's grandmother and though she is a child, speaks in the voice of an old woman.
 Jamie flees, but Abel uses his power to prevent her from leaving.
 Cornered, Jamie faces Abel and the children, who ask her to join them.
 Jamie agrees, but it is only a distraction and she causes a gas explosion, but Abel is unscathed.

 Abel uses corn stalks to tie down Jamie, but she is rescued by Det.
 Armbrister.
 They both manage to escape before the apartment explodes and destroys the corn as well.
 It is implied that the souls of the children were freed and Abel was killed.